 I am admittedly late to the game of buffalo flavored dishes and at this point I honestly, feel like I have been missing out my entire life!
 What on earth took me so long?
-The combination of spicy buffalo roasted cauliflower on these flatbreads drizzled with tangy cool ranch then topped with melty cheese and herbs is absolutely mind-blowing.
+The combination of spicy buffalo roasted cauliflower in this vegetarian flatbread recipe drizzled with tangy cool ranch then topped with melty cheese and herbs is absolutely mind-blowing.
 Like drop. dead. mind.blowing!

 Just like you we have a variety of dietary preferences at our table depending on what night of the week it is AND a super busy schedule to boot!
-So, when I don’t have time to make flatbread from scratch OR we need a gluten free option here are the flatbread options we’ve tried and recommend.
+So, when I don't have time to make flatbread from scratch OR we need a gluten free option here is the vegetarian, gluten free naan flatbread recipe and store-bought options we've tried and recommend.

 Store-bought flatbreads || Ok, so there are LOTS of choices here, but our personal favorite to use when I don't have to worry about dietary restrictions and I just want an epic flatbread is Stonefire.
 They have an artisan flatbread that is rectangular in shape and super delicious to eat!
 Store-bought gluten free flatbreads that are delicious are a little harder to come by, but we found that these toppings work REALLY well on top of a plain Udi's gluten free pizza crust!

 Want to see more of The Pretty Dish cookbook?(affiliate link) Here are 4 more recipes that were featured around the internet that captured our attention and had our taste buds begging for more!